kajitiluna/twinsqla/README.md

     In neither `query` nor `sql_path` are specified, this decorator creates delete query with arguments of decorated method.
     In this case, you need follows.
-        1. To specify deleted table name by decorator argument 'table_name' or by decorating '@twinsqla.table' to entity class.
+        1. To specify updated table name by decorating '@twinsqla.table' to entity class. or by decorator argument 'table_name'
-        2. To specifry the column names for using WHERE conditions by decorator argument 'condition_columns'
+        2. To specifry the column names for using WHERE conditions by decorating '@twinsqla.table' with `pk` parameter or by decorator argument 'condition_columns'.

     Args:
         query (Optional[str], optional):